 7. Prior to reinstatement, an employee may be subject to a reference or background check based upon the department's policies and procedures or another legitimate reason.
 (See Policy U204 Reference and Background Checks.)

 8. If the employee is reinstated, the employee's service will be bridged to the original hire date.

-10. If an employee is not reinstate or does not return to work when the Personal Leave of Absence ends and has not been approved for other reasonable accommodation as required by law, employment will be terminated as of the last day of the approved leave of absence.
+10. If an employee is not reinstated or does not return to work when the Personal Leave of Absence ends, and has not been approved for other reasonable accommodation as required by law, employment will be terminated as of the last day of the approved leave of absence.
 A Personal Leave of Absence should not be used as an alternative to a resignation or other termination of employment.

 1. An employee on a Personal Leave of Absence may elect to continue medical and dental insurance at COBRA rates for up to 18 months.

 2. Life and personal accident insurances may be maintained at the employee's option.

 3. During an approved Personal Leave of Absence, an employee participating in the Retirement Income Plan for Employees (ERIP) will not continue to contribute, but the previously credited income will not be affected.